 Selecting Your Tequila

 Any blanco tequila should work well, as long as it’s 100% agave.
 If you want to avoid the cheapest bottle and get something slightly nicer, Cazadores is always a great option at around $22 per bottle.
 You can also try their reposado (aged two months in oak casks) for the same price.
-It will have a different flavor because of the oak and will add an interesting twist to to our paloma recipe or margaritas.
+It will have a different flavor because of the oak, but it could add an interesting twist to margaritas or our paloma cocktail with grapefruit juice.

 Bar Tools

-If you do not already have bar tools, I would strongly suggest getting a basic bartender kit/shaker set, especially if you want to make more cocktails in the future.
-Buying the tools individually can get kind of pricey.
-If you want something more advance, this Barfly kit offers a variety of options.
+If you do not have bar tools already, I would suggest getting a basic bartender kit/shaker set, since buying bar tools individually can get kind of pricey.
+If you want something more advanced, this Barfly kit offers a variety of options.

 Jigger – A jigger is helpful for measuring ingredients, but if you don’t have a jigger, just keep in mind that a tablespoon is 1/2 an ounce.
-If you want more accurate measurements, but don’t make cocktails often enough to justify the purchase of a jigger, Anchor makes a graduated measuring cup that is super helpful for measuring liquids in the kitchen, and can easily be used for cocktails as well.
+If you want more accurate measurements, or you don’t make cocktails often enough to justify the purchase of a jigger, graduated glass measuring cups are incredibly useful for measuring liquids in the kitchen, as well as making cocktails like the passionfruit La Croix hurricane.

-Citrus Juicer – While you can definitely squeeze a lime by hand, it can be fairly time-consuming.
+Citrus Juicer – While you can definitely cut limes into wedges and squeeze them by hand instead, it can be fairly time-consuming.
 This Kitchenaid citrus squeezer is less messy than others because the juice catches in the bottom and pours out the side.
-To be clear, this option is for limes, lemons and small oranges, not for grapefruit.

 Building the Paloma Cocktail with Grapefruit Juice